ai-projs/drfc-manager/README.md

 ## Idea behind

 This lib is developed using the same ideas and implementation as the [aws-deepracer-community/deepracer-for-cloud](https://github.com/aws-deepracer-community/deepracer-for-cloud) repo: _"A quick and easy way to get up and running with a DeepRacer training environment using a cloud virtual machine or a local computer"_.

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and instructions.

 ---